 The BSA removes the link between electricity use and utility revenue.
-Previously, the more electricity customers used, the more revenues Pepco received.
-This previous rate structure created a disincentive for the utility to encourage customers to conserve energy because that would lower Pepco's revenues.
-The BSA allows Pepco to promote energy efficiency programs that will help customers reduce their energy use and drive down electricity supply costs, which are the largest portion (75% - 80%) of the bill.
+Until now, the more electricity customers used, the more revenues Pepco received.
+This previous rate structure created a disincentive for the utility to encourage customers to conserve energy since it lowered Pepco's revenues.
+The BSA allows Pepco to promote energy efficiency programs that will help customers reduce their energy use and drive down electricity supply costs, which are the largest portion (75 to 80 percent) of your bill.

 Bill Stabilization Adjustment (BSA)